Keep the Information Flowing

 Filing a complaint

-- The Consumer Financial Protection Bureau (CFPB), which regulates the collection industry, online or by phone at 855-411-2372
+- The Consumer Financial Protection Bureau (CFPB), which regulates the collection industry and shares enforcement of the FDCPA, online or by phone at 855-411-2372

-- The Federal Trade Commission (FTC), which enforces the federal Fair Debt Collection Practices Act, online or by phone at 877-FTC-HELP
+- The Federal Trade Commission (FTC), which, along with the CFPB, enforces the federal Fair Debt Collection Practices Act, online or by phone at 877-FTC-HELP

 - Your state’s attorney general (state-by-state contact information at the National Association of Attorneys General website)

 If you believe a debt collector has violated the law, you have the right to sue in federal or state court within a year of the date of the violation.
 If you win, the judge can order the collector to pay your attorney’s fees and maybe even actual damages (such as lost wages or medical expenses).
 If the debt collector knowingly and purposely violated the law, the court must award you an additional $100 to $1,000.
 However, you will still owe the debt if it is proven valid.
 Learn more by visiting the Nolo webpage on “Damages for FDCPA Violations.”